Naggioperso/docker-aemu-server/README.md

 ```

-STEP 2 (optional but recommend): edit the server.js file and change the loopback address 127.0.0.1 with 172.20.0.11 (assuming you are using the default compose.yml file)
+**STEP 2** (optional but recommend): edit the server.js file and change the loopback address 127.0.0.1 with 172.20.0.11 (assuming you are using the default compose.yml file)

-STEP 3: build the images and start the containers using:
+**STEP 3**: build the images and start the containers using:

 a. ignoring cache